VampZie/IS_mi-mrna_thermo_validation_network/README.md

 ## Reference

-This pipeline was developed as part of a doctoral dissertation on multi-omics characterization of ischemic stroke regulatory dynamics.
-The 4-tool thermodynamic validation framework and cross-species network rigidity quantification represent novel methodological contributions to computational neuroscience.
+This pipeline was developed as part of a Master's dissertation on multi-omics characterization of ischemic stroke regulatory dynamics.
+The 3-tool thermodynamic validation framework and cross-species network rigidity quantification represent novel methodological contributions to computational neuroscience.

 > *Thermodynamic stability, seed duplex formation, and structural accessibility filtering reveal progressive regulatory entropy loss in ischemic stroke miRNA–mRNA networks.*